 In the U.S., for example, the House of Representatives, led by the Democratic majority, is now proposing legislation to massively expand broadband infrastructure in the USA.
 Called the Accessible, Affordable Internet for All Act (H.R.
 7302) this act would introduce a fiber infrastructure program run by a new Office of Internet Connectivity and Growth and would be budgeted at a total of between 80 and 100 billion USD.
 This office would be charged to coordinate all federal infrastructure efforts with state governments.

-Whether this act becomes law will of course depend on the willingness of the U.S. Senate, controlled by the Republican party, to become a positive agent of change.
+Whether this act becomes law will of course depend on the willingness of the U.S. Senate to become a positive agent of change.

 So, what should be done to accelerate broadband development?